Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Experiments and results

 \subsection{Datasets}

-We construct a dataset based on the TuSimple lane dataset and our own lane dataset{\footnote{https://sites.google.com/site/qinzoucn/documents}}.
+We construct a dataset based on the TuSimple lane dataset and our own lane dataset.
 The TuSimple lane dataset includes a number of 3,626 sequences of images.
-These images are the forehead driving scenes on the expressways.
+These images are the forehead driving scenes on the highways.
 Each sequence contains 20 continuous frames collected in one second.
 For every sequence, the last frame, i.e., 20$th$ image, is labeled with lane ground truth.
 To augment the dataset, we additionally labeled every 13$th$ image in each sequence.
 Our own lane dataset includes a number of 1,148 sequences of rural road images to the dataset.
 This greatly expands the diversity of the lane dataset.
-The detail information has been given in Table~\ref{tbl:data-training}.
+The detail information has been given in Table~\ref{tbl:data-training} and Fig.~\ref{fig:sample-data}.

-For training, we sample 5 continuous images as an input to train the proposed network and identify lanes in the last frame.
+For training, we sample 5 continuous images and the ground truth of the last frame as input to train the proposed network and identify lanes in the last frame.
 Based on the ground truth label on the 13$th$ and 20$th$ frames, we can construct the training set.
 Meanwhile, to fully adapted the proposed network for lane detection in different driving speeds, we sample the input images at three different strides, i.e., at an interval of 1, 2 and 3 frames.
 Then, there are three sampling ways for each ground-truth label, as listed in Table~\ref{tbl:data-partition}.

 In data augmentation, operations of rotation, flip and crop are applied and a number of 19,096 sequences are produced, including 38,192 labeled images in total for training.
 The input will be randomly changed into different illumination situation, which contributes to a more comprehensive dataset.